Derek376/dublin-bikes-webapp/README.md

 ### Model file

-The Flask app expects a trained model file such as:
+The Flask app uses the following trained model file:

 ```bash
 ml/best_bike_model.joblib
 ```

+### Dataset note

+The merged dataset file `ml/final_merged_data.csv` is not included in the repository because it exceeds GitHub's file size limit.

+It is used during the machine learning workflow in the `ml/` directory and can be regenerated locally through the data preparation and model training process if needed.

 ---